databrary/presentations/jlsc-15/jlsc.md

 #### Active curation

-Clearly, after-collection data curation is resource intensive.
+After-collection data curation has a central drawback of being resource intensive.
-That is its central drawback.
 Databrary staff learned early on that many researchers balk at the prospect of preparing data for sharing once a study has ended.
 Unless a particular publication outlet or funding agency requires it, there are few incentives for after-the-fact curation.
 Additionally, Databrary's founders envisioned the site as more than a passive repository, but an active community where research data is commented on, excerpted, cited, modified, and reused.